sakshamsharma/HTTP-Over-Protocol/README.md

 ```

 *Note*: The keyword server tells *hop* which side of the connection has to be over HTTP.

+# Contributing
+Pull Requests are more than welcome! :smile:

+I've put down a list of possible ideas if you would like to contribute.

 # Bugs
 * Currently uses a 100ms sleep after every send/receive cycle to allow for synchonizations.